EU citizens have the right to access healthcare in any EU country and to be reimbursed for care abroad by their home country.

 - Alternative healthcare options, and/or specialised treatment abroad.

-Clearing up years of legal uncertainty.
-The new rules also strike the right balance between maintaining the sustainability of health systems while protecting patients' right to seek treatment outside their home country.
+The provisions strike the right balance between maintaining the sustainability of health systems, while protecting patients' right to seek treatment outside their home country.

-In October 2016 the European Commission published a data report on the application of the Cross Border Directive in the Member States (updated version - 27 October 2016).
+- In October 2016 the European Commission published a data report on the application of the Directive in EU countries.

 Cross-border Healthcare Expert Group

-The Cross-border Healthcare Expert Group brings together representatives from all 28 EU countries The purpose of the group is to provide the Directorate General for Health and Food Safety with advice and expertise, and furthermore to provide Member States with a forum of exchange of experiences on the operation of the Directive 2011/24/EU.
-See its rules of procedure.
+The Cross-border Healthcare Expert Group brings together healthcare representatives from all EU countries to assist the European Commission with the implementation of the Directive.
+It provides the Commission with advice and expertise, and national authorities with a forum to exchange their experiences of the Directive.

-Please contact National Contact Point in your country for more detailed information.
+- The National Contact Point in your country